nipy/nidoodles/doc/viz_tasks/index.rst

  Common Visualization Tasks
 ============================

-Below is a list of common visualization tasks done in neuroimaging.
-Common or desired visualization features are also mixed in.
+Below is a list of common visualization tasks in neuroimaging.
+The list also contains common or desired visualization features.
+Ideally we will have visualization tools that meet the majority of these tasks/features.

 2D visualization